camunda/camunda-docs/docs/self-managed/backup-restore/zeebe-backup-and-restore.md

 The same configuration must be provided to all brokers in a cluster.

+#### Backup Encryption

+Zeebe does not support backup encryption natively, but it _can_ use encrypted S3 buckets.
+For AWS S3, this means [enabling default bucket encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/default-bucket-encryption.html).

+Using default bucket encryption gives you control over the encryption keys and algorithms while being completely transparent with Zeebe.

+Combined with TLS between Zeebe and the S3 API, backups are fully encrypted in transit and at rest.
+Other S3 compatible services might have similar features that should work as well.

 #### Backup compression

 Backups can be large depending on your usage of Zeebe.
 To reduce S3 storage costs and upload times, you can enable backup compression.